DennisKontic/cybersecurity-lab-portfolio/projects/btlo_deep_blue_investigation.md

 This gave the persistence account administrative privileges and the ability to connect through RDP.

 Attack Timeline
-Initial Access

-The workstation was likely accessed through exposed RDP.

-Malicious Payload Execution

-The user Mike Smith executed suspicious activity involving:

-GoogleUpdate.exe

-A malicious executable was also identified:

-serviceupdate.exe
-Meterpreter Activity
+Phase	Activity

-At 4/10/2021 10:48:14 AM, the logs showed Meterpreter style named pipe activity:

-cmd.exe /c echo rztbzn > \\.\pipe\rztbzn
-Suspicious Service Creation

-A suspicious service named rztbzn was created.

-Persistence

-A new local account was created:

-ServiceAct
-Privilege Assignment

-The attacker added ServiceAct to:

-Administrators
-Remote Desktop Users
-Key Findings
+Initial Access	Workstation was likely accessed through exposed RDP Suspicious Execution	Mike Smith was tied to suspicious GoogleUpdate.exe activity Payload Execution	serviceupdate.exe was identified as the malicious executable Meterpreter Activity	Meterpreter behavior was observed at 4/10/2021 10:48:14 AM Service Creation	Suspicious service rztbzn was created Persistence	Local account ServiceAct was created Privilege Assignment	ServiceAct was added to Administrators and Remote Desktop Users Key Findings

 The investigation found that:

-The workstation showed evidence of compromise through RDP related activity Mike Smith was the user account tied to suspicious GoogleUpdate.exe execution serviceupdate.exe was the malicious executable tied to Meterpreter reverse shell activity Meterpreter style activity occurred at 4/10/2021 10:48:14 AM A suspicious service named rztbzn was created
+The workstation showed evidence of compromise through RDP related activity Mike Smith was tied to suspicious GoogleUpdate.exe execution serviceupdate.exe was the malicious executable tied to Meterpreter reverse shell activity Meterpreter style activity occurred at 4/10/2021 10:48:14 AM A suspicious service named rztbzn was created